How Do I Protect Intellectual Property? A Guide to Basic Protection of IP

-Copyright is an unregistered right which primarily protects original creative works (as well as other types of creative works).
+Copyright is an unregistered right that primarily protects original creative works (as well as other types of creative works).

 Copyright comes into existence at the point where a novel creative work is made and protects the original characteristics of the work.

 - original literary, dramatic, musical and artistic work, including illustration and photography

 - original non-literary written work, such as software, web content and databases